HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 "Parameter Configuration" is a function of Management Platform to provide users with visual configuration compute node server.xml parameter.

-**DR mode explanation:** when the DR mode is enabled, please refer to the chapter [Parameter configuration](#Parameter%20configuration) in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the relevant logical explanations of the parameter configuration.
+**DR mode explanation:** when the DR mode is enabled, please refer to the [Parameter configuration](cross-idc-disaster-recovery.md#dr-center-parameter-configuration) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the relevant logical explanations of the parameter configuration.

 Function entry: log in to the management platform, enter the "Configuration -> Parameter configuration" page.